Itoka-DAO/itoka-music-nft-standard/README.md

 # Sponsorship

-This project is sponsored by [Dfinity Developer Grant](https://dfinity.org/grants/) in 2021-2022
+This project is sponsored by [Dfinity Developer Grant](https://dfinity.org/grants/) 2021-2022